wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 Theorem 8 in {{BW18}} shows how to compute `SIGMA` parameter for continuous Gaussian, based on the given `(EPSILON, DELTA)`-DP parameters and L2-sensitivity, and Theorem 7 in {{CKS20}} shows a similar result for discrete Gaussian.
-In a histogram use case where each Client submits an one-hot vector, the L2-sensitivity is `sqrt(2)`, because transforming an one-hot vector into another will affect two coordinates, e.g., transforming an one-hot vector `[1, 0]` to `[0, 1]` changes L2-sensitivity by `sqrt((1 - 0)^2 + (0 - 1)^2) = sqrt(2)`.
-Algorithm 1 in {{BW18}} elaborates on how to compute `SIGMA`, and we will refer to the calculation in the open sourced code {{AGM}}.
+For the current use case, the L2-sensitivity is `sqrt(2)`, because transforming an one-hot vector into another will affect two coordinates, e.g., transforming an one-hot vector `[1, 0]` to `[0, 1]` changes L2-sensitivity by `sqrt((1 - 0)^2 + (0 - 1)^2) = sqrt(2)`.
+Algorithm 1 in {{BW18}} elaborates on
+how to compute `SIGMA`, and we will refer to the calculation in the open sourced code {{AGM}}.

 > JC: We will need to provide an explanation of the parameter calculation in
 > the draft itself, instead of merely referring to the code.